 For monetary donations, save your bank statement, credit card statement, and a receipt from the charity that shows the date, amount, and name of the organization.
 For cash or property donations over $250, the IRS will ask to see a written letter of acknowledgment from the charity.
 This letter will need to include the amount of cash donated, whether you received anything in exchange for your donation, and the estimated value of goods or services (if applicable).

-Finally, if you intend to deduct at least $500 worth of noncash donations, you will need to fill out Form 8283.
-If the items you donated are worth more than $5,000 total, include an appraisal of your items.
+Finally, if you intend to deduct more than $500 worth of noncash donations, you will need to fill out Form 8283.
+If the items you donated are worth more than $5,000 in total, include an appraisal of your items.
 Many 501(c)(3) organizations are well-versed in these record-keeping procedures, but make sure you consult a CPA if you have any questions.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.